evdama/is-it-check/README.md

 is.all.macAddress(null, '255.255.255.255', 4, 'a4:11:e2:67:89:1f'))  // false

-// useful for runtime checks such as validating data from external sources
+// - Useful for runtime checks such as e.g. validating data from external sources.
-// we do this in addition to static type-checking with Typescript const clientIPAddress = getClientIP() // from your hosting platform, nodejs, etc.
+// - We do this in addition to static type-checking with Typescript. const clientIPAddress = getClientIP() // from your hosting platform, nodejs, etc.

 if (ipv4(clientIPAddress)) {